The WHY in Business Processes: Discovery of Causal Execution Dependencies: [id=del] Experimental setup and evaluation [id=add] Soundness and applicability evaluation of our method Soundness and applicability evaluation of our method

 \subsubsection{Comparative analysis between variants}

 We explored a part of the benchmark BPI2020 to elaborate on the value of the causal execution view for comparative analysis of different variants.
-Overall, this dataset contains events pertaining to two years of travel expense claims concerning domestic and international trips by university employees between 2017 and 2018.
+Overall, this dataset contains events related to two years of travel expense claims for domestic and international trips by university employees from 2017 to 2018.
 Concretely, we inspected the part of the dataset that contains events related to Requests for Payment that include 6,886 cases, and 36,796 events.
 We chose to investigate the condition where the payment request is rejected by the administrator which contains 755 cases overall.
 Following such a rejection, the process unfolds in one of three prominent variants.

 For the sake of comparative analysis between variants, we compared the IBM Process Mining tool and LiNGAM results.